aerojs/aero/docs/Plugins.md

 ```

 ## Making your own plugin
-A plugin is just an npm package with a name that start with `aero-` and defines a simple API.
+A plugin is just an npm package with the name prefix `aero-` which defines a simple API.
 The following 3 methods can be used to define a plugin:

-### Function
+### As a function
 ```js
 module.exports = app => console.log('My awesome plugin got loaded!')
 ```